apache/daffodil-site/site/cli.md

    : Tunable configuration options to change Daffodil's behavior.
 See [Configuration](/configuration) for the list of tunable parameters.

+``-t, --trace``

+   : Enable a trace mode.
+This mode prints out helpful information during every stage of parsing.

+        This option cannot be used with the ``--debug`` option.

 ``-V, --validate MODE``

    : The validation mode. ``MODE`` must be one of ``on``, ``limited``, ``off``, or a validator plugin name.
 Defaults to ``off`` if not provided.
 Validator plugins are provided by SPI and are referenced here using the ``name`` defined by the plugin. ``MODE`` cannot be ``on`` when used with the ``--parser`` option.